-2. Detection of chemical pollutants (pesticides and other organic pollutants) by advanced nanostructures
+2. Sensitive detection of organic pollutants by advanced nanostructures

-3. Nanostructures-based detection of pharmaceuticals and other contaminants of emerging concern
+3. Nanostructure-based detection of pharmaceuticals and other contaminants of emerging concern

 Advanced Nanostructures for Environmental Health shows how advanced nanostructures are used to meet the most important challenges of our age.
 The book presents examples of how advanced nanostructures can detect and remove pollutants and other contaminant harmful to people’s health and provides examples of diagnosis tools based on advanced nanostructures.
 Treatment possibilities with the use of nanostructures, such as phototherapeutic applications, radiation based treatment methods, and drug delivery systems are also explored.